 Robinhood is very easy to use; however, now that all online brokers offer $0 stock and ETF trades, Robinhood's lack of trading tools and research leaves it a step behind the competition.

-After spending five months testing 15 of the best online brokers for our 10th Annual Review, here are our top findings on Robinhood:
+After spending three months testing 11 of the best online brokers for our 11th Annual Review, here are our top findings on Robinhood:

 - Robinhood provides a bare-bones trading experience, making it a poor choice for investors seeking the best trading platform.
 Also, Robinhood's stock research tools are severely lacking when compared to $0 brokers such as TD Ameritrade, Charles Schwab, and Fidelity.
-Lastly, Robinhood offers no phone option for customer service.
+Lastly, Robinhood offers limited phone support via a call-back option for customer service.

 - Get Started with Robinhood Today!
 Open Account